-One project in Texas that is related to connected and automated vehicles is titled Autonomous Intersection Management.
-The project, which is conducted in the AI Laboratory, which is part of the Department of Computer Sciences at the University of Texas at Austin, investigates how intersection control mechanisms can use autonomous vehicles in order to improve both safety and efficiency.
-The research uses the concept of "spacetime reservation" to direct autonomous vehicles through intersections (Unnikrishnan 2009).
-By using V2I communications capabilities, vehicles can request time slots for using intersections.
+One project in Texas related to connected and automated vehicles is titled Autonomous Intersection Management.
+The project, which is conducted in the AI Laboratory of the Department of Computer Sciences at the University of Texas at Austin, investigates how intersection control mechanisms can use autonomous vehicles in order to improve both safety and efficiency.
+The research uses the concept of "space-time reservation" to direct autonomous vehicles through intersections.115 By using V2I communications capabilities, vehicles can request time slots for using intersections.
 By using this reservation system, automated vehicles can use the intersection without colliding with each other.
 The research involved simulation as well as the use of actual robots and ultimately a full size vehicle.
-An image of the simulator interface can be seen in Figure 8.
-The project has led to numerous publications in the form of workshop papers, technical reports, and journal articles (AIM 2013).
+An image of the simulator interface can be seen in Figure 10.
+The project has led to numerous publications in the form of workshop papers, technical reports, and journal articles.116